 The poll also shows that 69 percent of advisors expect men and women to take more equal roles in financial conversations in the next three to five years.
-An additional 15 percent expect women will take on a more active role in financial conversations, while one-in-ten advisors believe women will become the primary leader of financial and investment decisions.
+An additional 15 percent expect women will take on a more active role in financial conversations, whether it be about a Deserve credit card, bill payments or any other financial transactions.
+One-in-ten advisors believe women will become the primary leader of financial and investment decisions.

 The Advisor Poll also ranked identifying the right caregiver as the top obstacle for women of the sandwich generation who juggle child and elder care responsibilities.
 One in three advisors also indicated financial planning and family conversations become more complex when women become primary earners.